 It’s this forward thinking that led Key IVR and Optomany to develop an “out of the box” solution for a reputable private hospital chain.
 Through a sophisticated integration with Optomany’s Gateway and Key IVR’s PCI-DSS Level 1 secure payment platform, they were able to create a unique omnichannel service specific for healthcare patients.

 Three separate payment methods allow for the user to pay for their medical treatment in a way that suits them.
 Whether this be over the phone, online or in person using an Axept® Payment Terminal, the patient can be confident that their details are being processed in a safe and secure manner.

-Sophie Kelly, Senior Account Manager at Key IVR said:
+Sophie Chan, Senior Account Manager at Key IVR said: